ekurtgl/Kinect/README.md

 # Kinect

 This repository contains to necessary tools to record Kinect v2 data (color, depth, IR, skeleton) and post-process to extract the skeleton.
 Kinect does not provide finger skeleton data per se.
 [Mediapipe Hands](https://google.github.io/mediapipe/solutions/hands) framework is employed to extract the finger level tracking.
-Body and hand skeletons are registered in the post-processing phase.
+Body and hand skeletons are registered in the post-processing phase. `This repository is still under development.
+Any contributions are more than welcome!`

 <p align="center">
   <img width="460" height="300" src="https://user-images.githubusercontent.com/66868163/185696939-f9d18ed2-6fed-4d68-9741-2606fcc3833b.gif">